kescardoso/datasetbucket/README.md

 # datasetbucket

+This is a python-flask application build upon a CRUD system (Create, Read, Update and Delete) with the purpose of store and display information about dataset structures based on Machine Learning models.

+You will be able to find and read reports from a wiki styled list of information about data containing population and demographic subjects.

 ## Python and Flask installation via VSCode

 ### Prior to install our project in your local environment, follow these steps to make sure all the requirements are in place and working